Timinator2000/Algorithm_X/12 - your turn/01 - killer sudoku.md

 Unless you have a tremendous amount of computing power and a good amount of time on your hands, some problem-space reduction will be critical.

-More than any other puzzle covered so far, this puzzle can be attacked in many ways.
-First, you will need a good set of requirements and actions.
+More than any puzzle covered so far, this puzzle can be attacked in many ways.
+First, you need a good set of requirements and actions.
 Since Killer Sudoku extends the traditional Sudoku, you should be able to reuse much of your previous work.
-After that, you will have a lot of options, but ultimately, you will need some combination of the following:
+After that, you have a lot of options, but ultimately, you will need some combination of the following:

 1. You could add some optional requirements.